WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 Portability

-At L27.2 x W26.1 x H26 in, the standard open frame design of the Westinghouse WGen7500 delivers stability alongside easy maintenance access to components and good air cooling.
+At L27.2 x W26.1 x H26 in, the traditional open frame structure of the Westinghouse WGen7500 ensures stability while facilitating convenient maintenance access to components and promoting air cooling.
 The design is ideal for rough environments and demanding outdoor use.

 Features